 WASHINGTON – According to the Centers for Disease Control, death rates for eight of the ten leading causes of death have decreased significantly, but not for the tenth cause—suicide.

-“Someone in this country dies by suicide every 12.9 minutes,” said Linda Rosenberg, president and CEO of the National Council for Behavioral Health.
+“Someone in this country dies by suicide every 12.9 minutes,” said Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing.
 “At the National Council, we are determined to make suicide prevention a national priority.”

 In recognition of their efforts in the fields of suicide prevention and mental health care, the National Council has been named 2015 Partner of the Year by the American Foundation for Suicide Prevention (AFSP).